-VAN AND WAGON QUICK REFERENCE SAFETY GUIDE
+QUICK REFERENCE SAFETY GUIDE

-This information card provides supplemental safety tips for driving a passenger van and wagon.
+This information card provides supplemental safety tips for driving your vehicle.
 Please refer to your Owner's Manual for additional important safety information.

-Everyday, millions of people put their trust in the safety and security of Ford Motor Company vehicles.
+Every day, millions of people put their trust in the safety and security of Ford Motor Company vehicles.
 By following the safety tips in this reference guide, you can help ensure the protection of you and your passengers while traveling.
 Thank you for driving with care and making the roads safer.